ArtRabbit/freshers/src/pages/dacs.md

 For over 30 years, DACS has campaigned for artists rights because they believe in paying artists fairly.
 Find out more about their [FairShareForArtists](https://fairshareforartists.org/) campaign and hear what other artists have to say.

-DACS have a unique understanding of the issues which affect artists lives and practices, and continue to drive debate through their curated public programme of events.

 Follow them on [Twitter](http://twitter.com/@DACSforArtists), [Facebook](https://www.facebook.com/DACSforArtists) or [Instagram](http://instagram.com/@DACSforArtists) to receive news about upcoming events including artists talks, debates, and workshops.

 @[youtube](w72p9h4zJkw "Fair Share For Artists: In the artists' words")